livinalt/contract-audit/README.md

 ## Purpose

-The purpose of the this project is to upgrade `StorageVictim` smart contract, a contract written to provide a decentralized storage solution where users can securely store data along with their address on the Ethereum blockchain and make it compatible with latest version in this case ```0.8.24```.
+The purpose of the this project is to upgrade `StorageVictim` smart contract, a contract written to provide a decentralized storage solution where users can securely store data along with their address on the Ethereum blockchain and make it compatible with a stable 0.8 version, in this case ```0.8.18```.
 It also shows how to conduct auditing of smart contracts, unit testings and security checks.

-**View main contract** =
-**View Smart Contract Audit report** =

 ## Overview